Webflow-Examples/iframe-manager-extension/README.md

 # iframe Manager

-A [Webflow Designer Extension App](https://developers.webflow.com/data/docs/designer-extensions) that allows for managing and inserting `<iframe>` elements on a Webflow page in the Designer.
+A [Webflow Designer Extension App](https://developers.webflow.com/data/docs/designer-extensions) that allows for managing and creating custom DOM `<iframe>` elements on a Webflow page in the Designer.
+This is useful for when you need to manage 3rd party embed products on a page.
 This app uses the v2 Designer APIs below.

 [Designer Extension APIs v2](https://developers.webflow.com/designer/reference/introduction)